dragon2202/Tip-Calculator/README.md

 - React Router DOM, React Dom to serve pages

 ## About
-This React/Typescript projject is a small application of a tip calculator that only shows tip per person plus total per person including tip
+This React/Typescript project is a small application of a tip calculator that only shows tip per person plus total per person including tip

 ## Screenshots